 Be sure to tell us about your Christmas Tea, ask your questions, and add your own ideas for the above themes in the comments.

-And please subscribe to my RSS feed by pressing the orange button below so you won’t miss any of my Christmas-themed tea party planning help this season.
+And be sure to follow us on Facebook at https://www.facebook.com/TPartyGirl/ so you won’t miss any of our Christmas-themed tea party planning help this season.